-ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Current status e.
+ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Status 1 December 2017 support the RB with various tasks.
+Support is provided by foreign TSOs and national and international consultancy organisations. e.
 The RB and the licensees are participating in international activities and working groups of WANO, OECD/NEA, WENRA, EU (e.g. ENSREG) and IAEA.
 4.2 (102) Changes to functions and responsibilities of the RB. a.
 Effective independence of the RB is essential, including the following aspects: b.
 Transparency in communicating its regulatory decisions to the public. c.
 Competent and sufficient human resources. d.
 Adequate legal powers (e.g. suspend operation). e.
 Financial resources.
-National organisatio ns xCNS Present situation: a.
+National organisations xCNS Present situation: a.
 The nuclear safety policy is independent from energy policy. b.
 It is transparent in its communication of regulatory decisions to the public; such decisions are published with supporting documentation on governmental websites.
 Information about supervision issues is also published on the website of the RB.
 A special act gives citizens the right to request information related to an administrative matter as contained in documents held by public authorities or companies carrying out work for a public authority. c.
 Recently the RB staffing has been strengthened and the staffs receive dedicated training. d.
-The RB has adequate legal powers; if needed it can suspend operation of a nuclear facility.
-The new RB, the ANVS, will pick up its duties January 1 st 2015.
-Refer to text on ANVS in section 4.0.a.2. e.
+The RB has adequate legal powers; if needed it can suspend operation of a nuclear facility. a - d.
+Completed.
+The new RB, the ANVS, picked up its duties January 1 st 2015.
+Refer to text on ANVS in section 4.0.a.
+The new ANVS has a staff of about 130 FTE with associated budget.
+Based on assessments performed by external Consultant Berenschot and others, the ANVS staff is to be further increased to 141 FTE, including 2 board members.

+ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Status 1 December 2017 e.
 The financial resources seem adequate.
-The situation is under evaluation.
-Ongoing.
-The new ANVS will have a staff of 120 FTE
+The situation is under evaluation. e.
+Completed.

-ENSREG No. Measure / Requirement identified by ENSREG / xCNS Theme Source NL Implementation (NAcP 2012) Current status with associated budget.
-Based on assessments performed by external Consultant Berenschot and others, the ANVS in 2015 - 2016 will re- assess its resources.
 Action: New financing mechanisms are being studied for handling of license applications and supervision.
+Completed.
 Nuclear facilities in the Netherlands are obliged to pay an annual contribution under the Nuclear Energy Fees Decree.
 On the basis of this Decree, the costs of implementing the law are to a very limited extent covered by the financial contribution of nuclear installations.
 Action: Evaluation in the framework of the IRRS self-assessment and coming mission.
 Self-assessment and Evaluation by IAEA IRRS team completed.
-In line with the IRRS team's recommendations, the new RB will re-assess the adequacy of its resources.
+In line with the IRRS team's recommendations, the new RB re-assessed the adequacy of its resources.
+See above.